CSbyGB/pentips/digital-skills/howto-gitbook.md

 ### Emojis

 [Here](https://gist.github.com/roachhd/1f029bd4b50b8a524f3c) is a list of emojis cheatsheet you can use on markdown
+You can also use [emojipedia](https://emojipedia.org/) but they will not all render as expected.